Atry/ReactToBindingHtml.scala/README.md

 )
 ```

-The following example demonstrates how to using React components with [html.scala](https://github.com/Atry/html.scala) literal in Scala 2
+The following example demonstrates how to using React components with [html.scala](https://github.com/Atry/html.scala)'s `@html` literal in Scala 2

 ```scala
 import com.thoughtworks.binding.Binding